Wonder Woman (2009 film): Plot

-In ancient times, the Amazons, a fierce race of warrior women, led by their Queen, Hippolyta, battle Ares, the god of war, and his army.
-During the battle, Hippolyta beheads her son Thrax, whom Ares forcibly conceived with her and who fought for his father.
+In ancient times, the Amazons, a fierce race of warrior women, battle Ares, the god of war, and his army.
+During the battle, the Amazons' queen Hippolyta beheads Ares' son Thrax, whom the god forcibly conceived with her.
 She is about to kill Ares, when Zeus stops her.
-Instead, Hera bounds his powers with magic bracers.
-They deprive him of his ability to draw power from the violence and death he can instigate.
-In compensation for their years of servitude to Ares, the Amazons are granted the island of Themyscira, where they remain eternally youthful and isolated from Man, holding Ares prisoner for all eternity.
-Hippolyta is also granted a daughter, Princess Diana, whom she shapes from the sand of the Themyscirian seashore and gives life with her own blood.
+Instead, Ares is bound with magic bracers which deprive him of his ability to draw power from the violence and death he can instigate.
+In compensation for their years of forced servitude to Ares, the Amazons are granted the island of Themyscira by Hera, where they remain eternally youthful and isolated from Man, while holding Ares prisoner.
+Hippolyta is also granted a daughter, Diana, whom she shapes from Themyscirian sand and gives life with her own blood.

 Over a millennium later, Diana is unsatisfied with her life on Themyscira and longs to explore the outside world.
-An American fighter pilot, Colonel Steve Trevor, is shot down in a dogfight and crash-lands his YF-23 fighter jet on the island.
-He then meets Diana, starting a fight in which he is defeated and taken to the Amazons.
-After interrogating him with the Amazons' golden lasso, Hippolyta decides he is not an enemy and as such, their tradition dictates that an emissary be tasked to ensure his safe return to his own country.
-Diana volunteers, but her mother argues that she hasn't enough experience in dealing with the dangers of the outside world.
-Diana is instead assigned to guard Ares' cell; her bookish but kind-hearted best friend Alexa offers to cover for her.
-Defying her mother, Diana covers her face with a helmet and participates in contests of strength, ultimately winning the right to escort Trevor home.
+American fighter pilot Steve Trevor is shot down in a dogfight and crash-lands his plane on the island.
+He then meets Diana, starting a fight.
+Once defeated, he is taken to the Amazons.
+After interrogating him with a magical golden lasso, Hippolyta decides he is not an enemy.
+As such, their tradition dictates that an emissary be tasked to ensure his safe return to Man's world.
+Diana volunteers, but her mother argues that she has not enough experience in dealing with the dangers outside Themyscira.
+Diana is instead assigned to guard Ares' cell; her bookish but kind-hearted friend Alexa offers to cover for her.
+Defying her mother, Diana disguises herself with a helmet and participates in contests of strength, ultimately winning the right to escort Trevor home.

-In the meantime, the Amazon Persephone, seduced by Ares, kills Alexa and releases him.
-Diana brings Trevor in his repaired and now invisible jet to New York City, where he volunteers to help Diana capture Ares.
-An investigation uncovers a pattern of violence created by Ares' presence.
+Meanwhile, the Amazon Persephone, seduced by Ares, kills Alexa and releases him.
+Diana brings Trevor in his repaired and now invisible jet to New York City, where he volunteers to help her capture Ares.
+Together they uncover a pattern of violence created by Ares' presence.
 The pair goes out to a bar and, after some heavy drinking, Trevor makes a pass at Diana.
-They argue outside, but are attacked by the demigod Deimos.
+While arguing outside, they are attacked by the demigod Deimos.
 Diana subdues Deimos, who kills himself to avoid interrogation.
-His death leads Diana and Steve to a concealed gateway to the underworld guarded by members of a still-extant ancient cult of Ares.
+His death leads Diana and Steve to a concealed gateway to the underworld guarded by members of the cult of Ares.